 The Cliffs of Moher is undoubtedly the most popular place for elopements and counts to one of the most scenic and unusual wedding venues in Ireland.
 And why wouldn’t it be?
 The setting is remarkable and the breathtaking photos speak for themselves.
 The Cliffs are situated on the west coast of Ireland in County Clare and are suitable for legally binding wedding ceremonies held outside O’Brien’s Tower.

 Being one of the most popular tourist attractions in the country, The Cliffs of Moher welcomes over one million tourists each year.
-Hence, it isn’t be best choice of location for those couples seeking a private elopement ceremony like this one that we handled before.
+Hence, it isn’t be best choice of location for those couples seeking a private elopement ceremony.
 If however, a crowd of curious onlookers doesn’t phase you, then an elopement or intimate wedding on the Cliffs of Moher is truly a unique and magical experience.

 The best time to marry in the Cliffs of Moher (in terms of how busy the site will be, as well as weather considerations) is on the cusp of the tourist season, from mid-April to early May and late September to early October.
 If eloping in the summer time, consider a late afternoon or evening ceremony to avoid the site’s busiest hours.

 Tip: Make sure to also check our blog post on 28 Top Picks for Accommodation near the Cliffs of Moher to find the best places to stay for your Cliffs of Moher wedding!

 Hag’s Head marks the most southerly point of the Cliff of Moher and is the end of the Cliffs of Moher Walking Trail.
 However, due to the distance between both locations and the restricted access to Moher Tower (the landmark of Hag’s Head), we have chosen to include it as a separate elopement location of its own.